Is Radon a Problem in South Florida?

 Both of these mechanisms are very dependent on the geologic location of the home/building structure.
 High levels of these types of sources are primarily found in areas of the country where high uranium ground sources exist such as the northeast – NY state and Pennsylvania, and the southwest US.

 In the low ground source areas such as Florida, it was generally assumed that radon was not a major concern and not one that would warrant mandatory testing associated with real estate transactions, etc. However, it turns out this is not the case.

 Radon in Florida

-The problem is most significant in condominium, apartments, and high-rise structures where large volumes of formed in-place concrete are used and where large concrete surface areas are present in close proximity to building occupants living in the individual units.
+The problem is most significant in condominiums, apartments, and high-rise structures where large volumes of formed-in-place concrete are used and where large concrete surface areas are present in close proximity to building occupants living in the individual units.

 Questions about radon in your home or property?